SajiniVaradharajan/Agridon---Agricultural-Bot/README.md

 Plant Disease Prediction App - ![image](https://github.com/SajiniVaradharajan/Agridon---Agricultural-Bot/assets/111878080/c48c3c70-124c-444e-bd22-34ea4eccfbce)

 Note - Please enter all the values in the Crop and Fertilizer Prediction App.
+When the Prediction is made, Agridon turns.
+The video has been uploaded.